[Feb 11th 2019]

 [Page 169 line 30] halfpenny evening papers In 1913 there were some four or five quite important national 'evening' papers issued in London, which came onto the news stands at around mid-day, costing a halfpenny each; that is about a fifth of a present-day penny.

-Nowadays (2008) there is only the Evening Standard costing fifty pence, together with a number of free newspapers.
+Nowadays (2019) there is only the Evening Standard one of a number of free newspapers.

 [Page 170 line 2] sub-leaders articles.